-- The are a few only sheltered areas inside the stadium.
+- There are a few sheltered areas inside the stadium.
 They are located at the Voladizo (Preferencia area) and the backrows of the Grada Baja and Primer Anfiteatro (Gol Norte, Gol Sur and Fondo), and also of the Preferencia area (inside Preferencia).
 If it sounds confusing look again at the seating chart above.
 The rest of the seats are uncovered (so bring a raincoat or an umbrella if it’s cloudy!).

 How can you easily access your seats?

 The four areas of the stadium (Preferencia, Fondo, Gol Norte and Gol Sur stands) are identified by different colors (blue, purple, brown and green respectively), represented by colored bands at the top of the signs.
 But if you cannot find your way, ask a staff member for directions.

 Have a closer look at your ticket so you can get to your seat easily once you enter the stadium.

 Your Real Betis tickets includes the following information:

 Zona (Stand): The main area of the stadium where your seat is.